codedbychavez/configcat-vue/README.md

 ## Using the FeatureWrapper component

-The **FeatureWrapper** component allows you to wrap features/components/HTML within your Vue3 app.
-This allows you to render the wrapped components when its feature flag is enabled/ switched on.
+The **FeatureWrapper** component allows you to wrap features, components, and HTML within your Vue3 app.
+When the feature flag is enabled, the wrapped components are rendered.

 1. In your `.vue` file import the **FeatureWrapper** component: